tetris245/tetris245/README.md

 **After more than one year of QAM development, I've decided to make a long pause.
 Only some maintenance will be done in 2023.**

 **It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during this year.
-The next step would be to make QAM fully compatible with other add-ons by using a ModSDK, created by the main BCX coder.
+The next step would be to get full compatibility with other add-ons by using a ModSDK, created by the main BCX coder.
 However, I'm not an advanced coder, and it will take some time.**

 **I hope that someone with better skills will create another mod with improved features.
 There will be a future for QAM, more info in Spring.**